andymcgunagle/git-and-github-notes/README.md

 - `git diff branch1 branch2` or `git diff branch1..branch2`: List the changes between the tips of branch1 and branch2.

+- `git diff commit1 commit2` or `git diff commit1..commit2`: List the changes between the tips of commit1 and commit2.
+  - commit1 and commit2 would be the commit hashes of the commits in question.
+  - You can use the shortened commit hash displayed with `git log --oneline`.
+  - The output will be easier to read if commit1 is older and commit2 is newer.

 ## GitHub Notes